 NOTE: The provision of data solely for the use of monitoring the model is not considered to be applicable to the meaning of ‘surveillance or data acquisition’.

-Q(15) What are the separation requirements of Article 95 (previously 167) – for small unmanned surveillance aircraft – in respect of any vessel, vehicle or structure which is not under the control of the person in charge of the aircraft ?
+Q(15) What are the separation requirements of Article 95 – for small unmanned surveillance aircraft – in respect of any vessel, vehicle or structure which is not under the control of the operator or remote pilot of the aircraft ?

-The aircraft must not fly within 50 metres of any vessel, vehicle or structure not under the control of the person in charge of the aircraft.
+A) The aircraft must not fly within 50 metres of any vessel, vehicle or structure not under the control of the operator and/or remote pilot of the aircraft.

-Q(16) Except during take-off and landing, what are the separation requirements of Article 95 (previously 167) – for small unmanned surveillance aircraft – excluding the person in charge of the aircraft or anyone under their control ?
+Q(16) Except during take-off and landing, what are the separation requirements of Article 95 – for small unmanned surveillance aircraft – in respect to persons not under the control of the operator or remote pilot?

-Q(17) What must be obtained before any flight within controlled airspace or an ATZ of an aircraft over 7kg?
+Q(17) What must be obtained before any flight within the ‘flight restriction zone’ of a protected aerodrome for any aircraft?

-- (a) The competent observer must maintain direct unaided visual contact with the model at all times
+A) (a) The competent observer must maintain direct unaided visual contact with the model at all times and communicate with the remote pilot. (b) The aircraft must be below 3.5kg including batteries and fuel.

 Q(19) Who has legal responsibility for the safety of an FPV flight a) conducted with a buddy box lead and b) conducted without a buddy box lead ?